MiraiMindz/ArchInstall/NOTES.md

 # Notes

+### Using charmbracelet libs

+Manage a way to get the split-editor (or the composable views) example to be a generic function that receives the left and right side, and returns the response of the left side

+and also create a way to have sequential views (see the views example)

 Create a common config file to store common variables for the script files.
 Compile the files separated and uses a shell script to launch then accordingly.